Deities

 Dwelling: Temple on Lodoros Isle (Void Realm)

-Her influence has gradually expanded beyond the Void Realm as travelers from Solaris establish contact with the Voidwalkers, creating small enclaves of Onu'rah worship in regions like the Afterplane and Elyndaar City where Shadow magic practitioners seek her wisdom.
+Her influence has gradually expanded beyond the Void Realm as travelers establish contact with the Voidwalkers, creating small enclaves of Onu'rah worship in regions where Shadow magic practitioners seek her wisdom and guidance.

 Vol'nash the Jailer